finnishmiko/Cheat_Sheets/DevOps.md

 ### Roles required

-Note: These might not be minimum roles but these are enough roles.
+Note: These might not be minimum roles but these are enough roles to create Service Connection manually:

 - DevOps: Project administrator
 - Subscription: Owner
 - AAD directory role: Global administrator or maybe Application developer is enough

+Service Principal roles to be used with Service Connection:

+- Reader role to subscription
+- Contributor role to resource group

+Note that DevOps task `AzureFileCopy@4` that is used to copy files to Blob storage requires explicitly `Storage Blob Data Contributor` or `owner role`.

 ## External developers to selected Git repository